top of page

 Director of Development

-Korie is currently managing our sponsorship program.
+Korie oversees the sanctuary's fundraising efforts and donor management.
 She is in charge of sending handwritten love notes to all of the animals' sponsors, as well as crafting up keepsake items, like hoofprint artwork!
 Korie is always willing to volunteer an extra hand at our sanctuary events.
 She has so many talents, including baking and sewing, both of which she is constantly spoiling all of the other volunteers with!
 She is also a foster momma to Charlie the rooster and has helped with other animal rescues, including Sophie and Oliver, the piglets.

 "Hiyah all, I’m Korie!
 Aloha Animal Sanctuary is truly my happy place.
 I feel so lucky to be a part of this place and be around some amazing beings.
 I work at Kapi’olani on the pediatric unit, and am currently a nursing student.
 I plan on working as a peds oncology nurse when I graduate.
 When I’m not hanging out with all the animal residents or studying, I love to cook vegan food, sew, and do anything crafty.
 There also isn’t a hobby I don’t do or won’t try!"

-Korie is currently managing our sponsorship program.
+Korie oversees the sanctuary's fundraising efforts and donor management.
 She is in charge of sending handwritten love notes to all of the animals' sponsors, as well as crafting up keepsake items, like hoofprint artwork!
 Korie is always willing to volunteer an extra hand at our sanctuary events.
 She has so many talents, including baking and sewing, both of which she is constantly spoiling all of the other volunteers with!
 She is also a foster momma to Charlie the rooster and has helped with other animal rescues, including Sophie and Oliver, the piglets.

 "Hiyah all, I’m Korie!
 Aloha Animal Sanctuary is truly my happy place.
 I feel so lucky to be a part of this place and be around some amazing beings.
 I work at Kapi’olani on the pediatric unit, and am currently a nursing student.
 I plan on working as a peds oncology nurse when I graduate.
 When I’m not hanging out with all the animal residents or studying, I love to cook vegan food, sew, and do anything crafty.
 There also isn’t a hobby I don’t do or won’t try!"